Why Reliability Counts

 IF IT AIN’T BROKE, DON’T FIX IT

 At CoreMedia, we’re justifiably proud of our 98% customer retention rate.
-But we’re equally proud of the fact that some of our customers have been using the same version of the platform since their initial launch.
-In a world of constant software updates, this is remarkable as it speaks to the extraordinary stability of the platform.
+In the highly competitive landscape of DXP turnkey solutions with short contract terms, this is remarkable as it speaks to the extraordinary stability and quality of the platform.

-I recently learned one of our partners is still supporting a client (the German Federal Employment Agency) running a CoreMedia release dating back to 2007.
-Although the agency’s website was converted to a new technology years ago, critical statistical data is still being delivered by a CoreMedia system.
+I recently learned one of our partners is supporting a client (the German Federal Employment Agency) running on CoreMedia since 2007.
+Although the agency’s website migrated to a new technology years ago, critical statistical data is still being delivered by a CoreMedia system.

-The agency’s IT department has been so impressed with CoreMedia’s stability over the years they’ve opted to keep it in place, even as the larger website around it was upgraded.
-“Never touch a running system,” is the mantra.
-Even now, as the agency plans an overhaul, the plan is to just upgrade the current CoreMedia release rather than rebuild it on the new platform.
+The agency’s IT department has been so impressed with CoreMedia’s stability over the years they’ve opted to keep it in place, even as the primary website around it was upgraded.
+Even now, as the agency plans a complete overhaul of the client’s platform, they will stick with CoreMedia.

 STABILITY IN TURBULENT TIMES

-One of these sites is the Robert Koch Institute (RKI.de), which still runs on CoreMedia CMS today.
+One of these sites is the Robert Koch Institute (RKI.de).
 Six months ago, seemingly no one had heard of the RKI (not even some of my CoreMedia colleagues).
-Today, the RKI website is the single most important official source of information on Covid-19 in Germany and has experienced an unprecedented rush of users to the website.
+Today, the RKI website is the single most crucial official source of information on Covid-19 in Germany and has experienced an unprecedented rush of users to the website.

 But no issues, not even a second of downtime.
 The site has remained accessible around the clock since the beginning of the pandemic.
-The design and technology may not be the most modern, but when it comes to urgent information the most important thing is reliability.
+When it comes to critical information, reliability is vital.

 POWERING OFFICIAL INFORMATION